hunterjackson/docs/source/cassandra-sink.rst

     {"id": 3, "created": "2016-05-06 13:55:00", "product": "FU-DATAMOUNTAINEER-20150201-100", "price": 10000}
     {"id": 4, "created": "2016-05-06 13:56:00", "product": "FU-KOSPI-C-20150201-100", "price": 150}

-Now if we check the logs of the connector we should see 2 records being inserted to Cassandra:
+Now if we check the logs of the connector we should see 2 records being inserted to Elastic Search:

 .. sourcecode:: bash